 7. Stick to a schedule

-Keep meal and snack times at the table and as consistent as possible so children learn that there are set times to eat and times not to.
+Keep meal and snack times at the table and as consistent as possible so children learn that there are set times to eat and times not to eat.

 8. Cut back on drinks

 Eliminate liquids that fill children up such as excessive milk, juice, cordial and supplementary formulas.
-Try to keep these liquids to a limit of under 600ml per day.
+Try to keep these liquids to a limit of under 600ml a day.

 9. Limit their options